romenrg/romenrg.github.com/source/_posts/2018-12-29-what-makes-a-great-software-engineer.markdown

 ## Beyond languages and frameworks

-So, despite the shortage of software engineers, we keep seeing, with dismay, how many companies keep restricting their opening positions to people with experience in very specific set of technologies.
-Often stating that “the new framework X” is a key requirement.
+So, despite the shortage of software engineers, we keep seeing, with dismay, that many companies keep restricting their opening positions to people with experience in very specific sets of technologies.
+Often stating that “X years of experience in <new framework Y>” is a key requirement.

-Have you though that it's very likely that [you will not be using “new framework X” in two years](https://sizovs.net/2018/12/17/stop-learning-frameworks/)?
+Have you though that it's very likely that [you will not be using <new framework Y> in two years](https://sizovs.net/2018/12/17/stop-learning-frameworks/)?
 When that happens, which would be the skills your team will need to keep being productive?

-The existing focus on technologies and trendy frameworks is very harmful for our industry.
+The existing focus on technologies and trendy frameworks is very harmful to our industry.
 We need to move forward. **There is a fundamental misunderstanding in what makes a great software developer.**

 ## The software industry is evolving constantly